Pizza Hut All-Star Basketball Classic: Voting

-Larry Bird won a record amount of votes in 1979.
+Larry Bird won a record number of votes in 1979.

 Eight players of each team (East and West) were elected by popular vote, while the remaining two were selected by a national coaching media panel.
 The ballots for the players' selection were available at all Pizza Hut restaurants of the country and the participating colleges.
 USA's top 100 senior College basketball players were eligible for election.
 The majority of the voted players were also elected as NCAA Men's Basketball All-Americans during the season.

 List of games

 Bold: Team that won the game.